Inspired by motion, assemblage, and jjjjjohn.

 - The automaton horse references “The Galloping Horse” by Eadweard Muybridge, filmed in 1873.
 His work was foundational to the development of cinema.

-- BTW, I have an MFA in film and animation, and much of my work dealt with the interplay of various technologies and techniques.
+- I have an MFA in film and animation, and much of my work dealt with the interplay of various technologies and techniques.
 My MFA thesis notebook is leaning against the stack of books that the horse is sitting upon.
 In that notebook are all my notes and calculations for my MFA production, from ~15 years ago.

 - The other books include early texts on experimental photography and cinema techniques, collected works of one of my favorite haiku poets, various spiritual texts I found particularly powerful, and an old textbook of the first martial art I was exposed to.